Fengrui-Liu/StreamAD/docs/source/api.rst

 API Reference
 =============

-This is the API documentation for ``PySAD``.
+This is the API documentation for ``StreamAD``.

 Core
 ^^^^

-.. automodule:: streamAD.base
+.. automodule:: streamad.base
     :no-members:
     :no-inherited-members:

-.. currentmodule:: streamAD
+.. currentmodule:: streamad

 .. autosummary::
    :nosignatures: